-Disinfectant Date Date Highest Running Annual Average Range MRDL MRDLG Typical Source CHLORINE 2018 1.13 ppm 0.2-2.2 4 4 Water additive used to control microbes
+Disinfectant Date HighestRAA Unit Range MRDL MRDLG Typical Source CHLORINE 2019 1 ppm 0 - 2.2 4 4 Water additive used to control microbes.

 In the tables below, we have shown the regulated contaminants that were detected.
-Chemical Sampling of our drinking water may not be required on an annual basis; therefore, information provided in this table refers to the latest year of chemical sampling results.
+Chemical Sampling of our drinking water may not be required on an annual basis; therefore, information provided in this table refers back to the latest year of chemical sampling results.
+To determine compliance with the primary drinking water standards, the treated water is monitored when a contaminant is elevated in the source water.

-Regulated Contaminants Collection Date Highest Value Range Unit MCL MCLG Typical Source DI(2-ETHYLHEXYL) PHTHALATE 9/19/2017 0.51 0.51 ppb 6 0 Discharge from rubber and chemical factories FLORIDE 1/31/2018 0.3 0.3 ppm 4 4 Erosion of natural deposits; Water additive which promotes strong teeth; Discharge from fertilizes and aluminum factories
+Source Water Regulated Contaminants Collection Date Highest Value Range Unit MCL MCLG Typical Source DI(2-ETHYLHEXYL) PHTHALATE 9/19/2017 0.51 0 - 0.51 ppb 6 0 Discharge from rubber and chemical factories FLUORIDE 1/31/2018 0.3 0.3 ppm 4 4 Erosion of natural deposits; Water additive which promotes strong teeth; Discharge from fertilizer and aluminum factories